Wednesday, January 19, 2011

 P3.
 Governing authorities can become injurious to persons and property (See King George quartering troops in homes).

 Perhaps seeing the principle on a smaller scale will allow the reader to grasp its application upon a larger.
-A soldier is bound by oath to obey his superior officers, however if the superior officer has ordered something that is unlawful (ex. firing upon civilians) the soldier not only can disobey but he must disobey, as he answers not to the superior officer ultimately but the superior's Superior, God.
+A soldier is bound by oath to obey his superior officers, however, if the superior officer has ordered something that is unlawful (ex. firing upon civilians) the soldier not only can disobey but he must disobey, as he answers not to the superior officer ultimately, but the superior's Superior, God.
 To continue this thought, if a superior officer in the battle field loses his mind and begins dishing out all sorts of wild orders, many of them dangerous to the soldiers below him, it is no mutiny to relieve him of his charge and for a lesser officer to assume command in his place against his will.
-It is rather most proper and judicious for the lesser officer to do so.
+It is rather most proper and judicious for the lesser officer to depose a mad superior.

 With that said, here's a real life situation, it is 1776, you are a Virginian and the Virginia congress has signed the Declaration of Independence and chosen to secede from union with England.
 Who do you obey, congress or the king?
 Who does Romans 13 tell you to obey?
-It doesn't.
+It simply doesn't answer this.

-Yet, today average Christian, as well as bureaucrat recoils in horror at such sentiment as the above expressed by our 3rd president.
+Yet, today's average Christians, not to mention your average bureaucrat recoils in horror at such sentiment as the above expressed by our 3rd president.

 Simply put, we need to recapture this teaching in the church, this isn't enlightenment based rubbish.
-By and large I just hear the bootlicking rendition of Rom 13 ad nauseum from my brothers in Christ.
-The only place that is going to lead to is the Church being complicit as the state encroaches more and more upon the people of this country.
-A robust political philosophy needs to be recovered, one that allows Christians to call evil evil and to be John the Baptists towards the Herods of our day, and there are a lot of them.
+By and large I just hear the boot-licking rendition of Rom 13 ad nauseum from my brothers in Christ.
+The only place that kind of thinking is going to lead to is the Church being complicit as the State encroaches more and more upon the liberty of the people of this country.
+A robust political philosophy needs to be recovered, one that allows Christians to call evil evil and to be John the Baptists towards the Herods of our day, and there is no shortage of them.
 Understanding the doctrine of the lesser magistrate is a great step in that direction, and the government that rules us would rather that it was forgotten.